spiral/docs/application/environment.md

 echo env('DATABASE_PASSWORD');
 ```

+> Please note, this function will ONLY work in IoC scope (i.e. inside your application).

 ## DotEnv configuration
 By default, your application relies on '.env' file located in root of your project: